syncfusion/php-docs/PHP/Chart/Overview.md

 ---
 layout: post
-title: Overview of Essential PHP Chart
+title: About PHP Chart Control | Syncfusion
-description: What are the key features available in chart.
+description: Learn here all about introduction of Syncfusion Essential Studio PHP Chart Control, its elements, features, and more.
 platform: php
 control: Chart
 documentation: ug
 ---

-# Overview
+# PHP Chart Control Overview

 Essential Chart for PHP is a visually stunning Charting component.
 It includes common Chart types ranging from line Charts to specialized financial Charts.